papadjohn20/Digital-Systems-VLSI/README.md

 </div>

-This repository contains a comprehensive series of assignments and projects for the **VLSI Design** course ECE327.
+This repository contains a comprehensive series of assignments and projects for the **Digital Systems VLSI** course ECE327.
 The work covers the entire design flow of CMOS digital circuits: from transistor characterization and logic gate layout to the design of complex systems like **Memory Cells (SRAM)** and **Decoders**.

 ---
 <div align=center>